dact-chant/PyCantus/scraping/README.md

 The issue is that the refresh takes quite a bit of time, because it takes some 20-odd requests (at least!) from the Cantus Index server to the individual database servers.
-So, the process needs to be paralellized, and also sensitive to the infrastructure -- it takes roughly days to scrape the entire Cantus Index, and we cannot block it -- and all the component databases -- for other people!
+So, the process needs to be paralellized, and also sensitive to the infrastructure - it takes roughly days to scrape the entire Cantus Index, and we cannot block it - and all the component databases - for other people!

 Sizes and timing
 ----------------

-Cantus Index says it has a total of 59529 Cantus IDs.
+Cantus Index says it has at least total of 59529 Cantus IDs.
-If downloading each takes 10 seconds, that's 595290 seconds, or nearly 10,000 hours.
+If downloading each takes 10 seconds, that's 595290 seconds at least, or nearly 10,000 hours.
 Paralellizing to 100 processes is still 100 hours, or 4 days.
 This is way too much to just run without some watching and management.
 In order to do that, we will proceed by **genre**.
 This way, we will get meaningful subsets.

 The lists of Cantus IDs will be stored in the ```cid_lists_by_genre``` directory.

-If we go by priority of chant genres, from core to periphery:

-1. A: Antiphons (13344)
-2. R: Responsories (5990)
-3. In: Introits (425)
-4. Gr: Graduals (254)
-5. Al: Alleluias (1125)
-6. Tc: Tracts (153)
-7. Of: Offertories (321)
-8. Cm: Communions (386)

-But there are also responsory verses, verses for mass repertoire (introits, graduals, alleluias, offertories, communions).

-9. V: Responsory verses (9544)
-10. InV: Introit verses (842)
-11. GrV: Gradual verses (347)
-12. AlV: Alleluia verses (107)
-13. TcV: Tract verses (421)
-14. OfV: Offertory verses (415)
-15. CmV: Communion verses (751)

-And then there are Versus ad Repetendum genres for many of the mass genres, and many, many other genres (but those will be mostly peripheral).
-For instance: there are 729 Invitatories (I)!

-A complete table is in the ```genre_counts.txt``` file.
-(TODO)

 Workflow